jbillmann/GarageServer.IO/README.md

         // Call your game loop
     },
     onUpdatePlayerPrediction: function (state, inputs, deltaTime) {
-        // If using client, process over inputs using current state and return new state },
+        // If using client prediction, process over inputs using current state and deltaTime and return new state },
     onInterpolation: function (previousState, targetState, amount) {
-        // If interpolating, return new state
+        // If interpolating, return new state using the previous state, target state, and the amount of progress towards the latter
     },
     onWorldState: function (state) {
         // Extract world state sent from server
     }
 };

-// Inside render loop, extract states GarageServerIO.getStates(function (playerStates, entityStates) {
+// Inside render loop, extract player and entity states GarageServerIO.getStates(function (playerStates, entityStates) {
     playerStates.forEach(function (player) {
         ctxCanvas.fillRect(player.state.x, player.state.y, 5, 5);